arisacoba/new-mac/README.md

 - [ ]  [**Mounty**](https://mounty.app/): re-mount write-protected NTFS volumes
 - [ ]  [**MeetingBar**](https://github.com/leits/MeetingBar): lists your calendar meetings in menubar ✨New ✨Highly recommended
 - [ ]  [**HandMirror**](https://handmirror.app/): Hand mirror, for Mac ✨New ✨ Recommended
+- [ ]  [**MonitorControl**](https://github.com/MonitorControl/MonitorControl): Control your display's brightness & volume on your Mac as if it was a native Apple Display

 ### **Misc**